sxlxc/Hakyllsite/posts/matroidgirth.md

 \]

 We want to find the cogirth of $M(A)/T$.
+One useful proposition is the following.
+(See [this post](/posts/misleading_ideas.html#cocircuit-space-of-binary-matroids) for a proof sketch.)

 ::: {.Proposition title="[@oxley_matroid_2011,Proposition 9.2.2]"}
 Let $A$ be a binary representation of a rank-$r$ binary matroid